tytydraco/yessleep/out/Night_Fill.md

 I thought to myself, thing's are getting really weird, but I couldn't let this new job be put at risk, I waited until 4:00pm and got ready for the Night Fill Shift.

-I arrived at woolworths at 4:40pm, I saw many car's parked outside, I let out a breath of relief that I was not alone.
+I arrived at Walmart at 4:40pm, I saw many car's parked outside, I let out a breath of relief that I was not alone.

 I pressed on the store ring bell and waited for someone to open the door for me, before I knew it I heard rapid footstep's approach.
 The door suddenly opened, "hi Danny" said Tom as he held the door open for me, "how is it going" I replied desperately trying to avoid conversation.